 It’s pretty rewarding to finally play his route after all the cliffhangers and the loose threads that were previously presented in the game.
 I’m glad I played Natsuhiko’s story last too, otherwise, the other routes that’ll come after him would be totally irrelevant.

 Wait… who?
 Oh, right!
 Sorata!
 The main protagonist of NORN9!

-One minor turn off was that the game totally failed to mention Sorata in most routes to a point where you’d be oblivious to the fact that he apparently still exist.
-Sorata actually has his own story and by playing his epilogue, you’ll be able to finally understand how on earth did this young boy ended up as the main protagonist of this otome game!
+One minor turn-off was that the game totally failed to mention Sorata in most routes to a point where you’d be oblivious to the fact that he apparently still exists.
+Sorata actually has his own story and by playing his epilogue, you’ll be able to finally understand how on earth this young boy ended up as the main protagonist of this otome game!
 (Cackles)

 Okay, Setsu is just a side character but I felt the need to include him because his character was just hilarious af!
 Setsu is an extreme masochist and he’d do anything, for you to spit disgust on his face.
 The dude craves for some good ol’ violent slapping, I kid you not!
 I guess there’s a tiny voice inside of me that wished for a Setsu route just for shits and giggles. lmao